 Show that you’re invested in them, that they’ve been heard, and (when applicable), that the feature they’re interested in is in development.
 This will definitely boost their user experience!

 Most teams use Canny publicly.
 This lets customers speak for themselves.

 David Reed is head of sales and customer success at ReadMe.
-While he really cared about what their customers were saying, the volume of feedback was just too high:
+While he really cared about what their customers were saying, the volume of customer feedback was just too high:

-“Documenting requests then fighting for them on behalf of the customer internally was a huge percentage of my time.
+“Documenting requests and then fighting for them on behalf of the customer internally was a huge percentage of my time.
 Canny allows our customers to request features in their own words and sell the features for me.”